Biscoff Macarons

 While we put tons of energy into the shell of a macaron, almost all the flavor in a macaron comes from its filling.

-The shell gives macarons an incredible texture, but the filling is what determines its flavor.
+The shell gives macarons an incredible texture, but the filling is what determines their flavor.

-The Biscoff buttercream and cookie butter filling truly makes these macarons!
+The Biscoff buttercream and cookie butter filling truly make these macarons!
 It makes them taste just like our favorite cookie.

 image of biscoff buttercream and cookie butter in piping bags that are ready to be used to fill biscoff macarons